Palmetto Guardian - Episode 64

 On this episode of the Palmetto Guardian we talk with U.S. Army Chaplain (Maj.)
-John Denny, and U.S. Army Chaplain (Capt.)
-Jason Strong, South Carolina National Guard chaplains, talk about showing the best in humanity during a time of crisis.
+John Denny, South Carolina National Guard chaplain, about showing the best in humanity during a time of crisis.
 The Palmetto Guardian is hosted by Sgt.
 Chelsea Baker and Capt.
 Cody Denson with the South Carolina National Guard Public Affairs Office.

 |Date Taken: